DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-state.md

 ### <a name="group-key"></a>GroupKey

-Describes a group that can be nested in another one
+Describes a group that can be nested in another one.

 A string value that consists of values by which rows are grouped, separated by the `|` character.
 For example, the expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male|Audi` and so on.